-DITs are not typically found on any shoot below hour-long dramas, action television shows, or major motion pictures.
+DITs are not typically found on any shoot below large brand commercials, hour-long dramas, television shows, or major motion pictures.
 A DIT cart, with its vast array of technological marvels, serves no purpose when a basic camera package using one camera and three lights is run by a single camera operator to record an interview.
-Neither do the DITs and their carts have a lot to do during live events, such as awards shows, sports, or electronic news gathering (ENG).
+Neither do the DITs and their carts have a lot to do during live events, such as awards shows, sports, or any electronic news gathering (ENG).
 Nobody expects those live images to be perfectly color-balanced, perfectly lit, or accompanied by outstanding audio quality.
 Then, too, nobody is determined to preserve every shot from every camera shooting, say, a baseball game.

 When to Use a DIT

 If you are producing a big-budget, 30-second spot for the Superbowl, where huge money is at stake and you have three months’ lead time, a DIT could be helpful and save post-production work.
 If you are producing a Hollywood-scale movie or television drama, a DIT is a necessity.
-If you are producing a lengthy Reality TV series or internet serial, you may want the services of the DIT.
+If you are producing a lengthy Reality TV series or large budget documentary, you may want the services of the DIT.
 For most other purposes, the skills of an advanced camera operator and standard production crew will serve you well, and economically.